-Best of 2021: Characters features spoilers for various shows.
+Best of 2021: Characters feature spoilers for various shows.
 Please be advised if there’s something you don’t want to know.

 For more end-of-the-year coverage, be sure to check out our Best of 2021: Ted Lasso Season 2 Special, as the shining example of what excellent TV looks like in its entirety.
-There’s also the Best of 2021: Scene-Stealers and Best of 2021: Performances who made this year a joy ride through and through.
+There’s also the Best of 2021: Scene-Stealers and Best of 2021: Performances, the Best of 2021: Found Families, the Best of 2021: Romantic Relationships, and the Best of 2021: TV Episodes, who made this year a joy ride through and through.

 Shadow and Bone

 Shadow and Bone’s Inej Ghafa is my everything, and much to no one’s surprise, I’ll fight on this hill that she’s the best new TV character of 2021.
 Impeccably skilled and utterly loyal, Inej is the definition of a badass character with more love in her heart than the world deserves.
 No one at her age (or ever) should have to go through the tragedies and darkness that she has lived through.
 Still, with every wraith-like step, every benevolent decision, and the inexpressible patience for all those around her, Inej makes the world around her a little better and a little brighter.